 In any case, the prices are the same.
 It would seem that whilst the cars could differ and certain players can be luckier with their selection, the first three cars will be the same no matter what.
-All these cars falling under the 20,000 credit bracket and being compacts, the aforementioned Honda Fit Hybrid, the Toyota Aqua S and the Mazda Demio XD Touring.
+All these cars fall under the 20,000 credit bracket and are compacts, the aforementioned Honda Fit Hybrid, the Toyota Aqua S and the Mazda Demio XD Touring.
 So these three are the ones we will be taking into consideration.

 Which is best?

 Judging by the numbers from the State of Play video, Performance Points are 318.5 for the Honda, 335.9 for the Toyota and 301.0 for the Mazda.
-These points are said to be determined by a car’s weight, engine power, and other factors that affect a car’s racing performance, so it would appear to be a slam dunk for the Toyota, surely?
+These points are said to be determined by a car’s weight, engine power, and other factors that affect a car’s racing performance, so it would appear to be a slam dunk for Toyota, surely?
 But it’s not that simple.

-The Toyota last appeared in Gran Turismo 6 and whilst the Performance Points indicate it should be clearly ahead, the State of Play video shows that it produces 122 horsepower.
+The Toyota last appeared in Gran Turismo 6 and whilst the Performance Points indicate it should be ahead, the State of Play video shows that it produces 122 horsepower.
 This means despite it being more expensive, it is behind the Honda in terms of power.

 So does it get those Performance Points back through being lighter?
-Apparently not!
 All three cars come in at the same weight at 1,080 kilograms.
-What we can tell from what we know so far is stay well clear of the Mazda, because even with a turbo it produces by far the least amount of power.
+What we can tell from what we know so far is to stay well clear of the Mazda, because even with a turbo it produces by far the least amount of power.

-But of course, if players are lucky and have a bit more money from pre-ordering the game and/or getting a special edition, they could always go for the 161 horsepower Mini Cooper S for 24,600 credits.
+But of course, if players are lucky and have a bit more money from pre-ordering the game and/or getting a special edition, they could always go for the 161-horsepower Mini Cooper S for 24,600 credits.
 Although it could very well be too quick for the first few competitions.

-So the safe bet is to go for the Honda Fit Hybrid and get started, and begin the everlasting grind to get every one of the 400+ cars in Gran Turismo 7.
+So the safe bet is to go for the Honda Fit Hybrid and get started and begin the everlasting grind to get every one of the 400+ cars in Gran Turismo 7.